Why Is My Chromebook So Slow | How To Fix in 5 Minutes

 You will find that if you want to use your Gmail account, you will have to delete the POP account if you use this method, now you know the reason for 'why my Chromebook so slow' and how to fix it.

 A sluggish behavior of your Chromebook is not at all acceptable, especially when you have spent those hard-earned dollars on it.
 I would suggest that you do the same as I did to fix this problem.
 After all, you don't use this phrase 'why my Chromebook is so slow' again.
+Follow the above steps to increase your chromebook performance.

 The causes of slow performance in Chrome OS are rather simple and can be changed by just changing a few things within the operating system.
 However, the major problem lies with the users of these devices themselves.
 But I have backed you up here with all the possible causes and their plausible solutions as well.
 Just follow through, and you will get it solved in no time.